agile-students-fall2025/4-final-random_unkinger/CONTRIBUTING.md

 # Team norms

 - be active in the chat room
+- communicate blockers early/dont do work last minute
+- respect each other’s time zones, workloads, and schedules.

 ## Team values

 - Be open minded to explore different ideas and provide feedback on every decisions
+- encourage constructive criticism

 ## Sprint cadence

 - each sprint should last 2 weeks
+- use GitHub Projects (or your task board) to track deliverables and ownership
+- each member must have at least one assigned and actionable item per sprint to make sure everyone is contributing

 ## Daily standups